By Terry Gotham

 Since we’re not getting any younger, cardiovascular issues will continue affect the Burner population in increasing numbers.
 Considering Burners also party like rockstars, in one of the harshest climates on earth, I wanted to take this time to go over some of the research associated with drugs & your heart.
 As a disclaimer, once again, many popular recreational drugs are specifically contra-indicated for people with anywhere from mild to major heart issues, but if you listened to your doctor, you probably wouldn’t be going to Burning Man with your minor CV distresses.
 As 30% of this country has High Blood pressure, and quadruple & quintuple bypass are now commonplace, these issues aren’t esoteric, so let’s meet them head on.

 While the standard “drugs increase heart rate & blood pressure” trope is trotted out every summer, that’s not entirely the case, depending on the drugs that you choose to do.
 This journal article from the American Journal of Medicine documents a number of ways that drugs can drive hypertension or blood pressure.
 Some recreational drugs can even interfere with anti-hypertensive prescriptions.
 This finding emphasizes the need to not only understand the effects of the recreational drugs that you’re planning on taking on playa, but to also do your research to confirm that any prescription medications you’re taking don’t interact with your fun drugs.
+Sites like www.sideeffectsofxarelto.org will usually inform you of the combinations to avoid, if they are worthy, so just be careful and do the specific research needed.
 The connection between alcohol & heart disease, cardiomyopathy, heart disease & hypertension is extensive and a discussion of that is beyond the scope of this article, so please check the American Heart Association & Medscape resources on the matter.

 The effects of MDMA on the heart & heart tissue haven’t been studied super extensively, but this article from the NMR Biomed journal documented a couple of anxiety inducing physical effects on the rat heart.
 Obviously, it’s difficult to extrapolate out what the effects are on humans from an animal model.
 However, a study from 2003 in Molecular Pharmacology did show that MDMA can have effects on the heart similar to FenPhen (remember FenPhen?!).
 This can include valvular disease and pulmonary hypertension.
 Again, this wasn’t a finding for most patients, but a small group of them, but it’s important to present all the evidence to let you decide.